Helena van Essen

 Photo: Wikimedia Commons

-From 1940, the Polish Jews are forced to move to ghettos in their city.
-In Warsaw, 500,000 people are crammed in this fenced city district.
-From there, the Nazis deported them en masse to the Treblinka extermination camp.
-If that becomes clear to the remaining 40,000 – 50,000 Jews, they rebel.
-Initially, they succeed, but on April 19 the destruction of the ghetto follows.
-Around 7,000 people are killed in the uprising.
+From 1940, Polish Jews are forcibly moved to ghettos in their cities.
+In Warsaw, 500,000 people are rounded up in this gated city district.
+From there, the Nazis deport them en masse to the Treblinka extermination camp.
+When this gets through to the remaining 40,000 – 50,000 Jews, they revolt.
+Initially successful, the destruction of the ghetto ensues on 19 April 1943.
+About 7,000 are killed in the uprising.
 The remaining 40,000 Jews are murdered in Treblinka.

 Monument to Jewish victims of Nazis.
 Ravensbrück. wo-II.
 Germany, Berlin.
 Part Tower of Babel, Art installation © Helena van Essen